RainingComputers/Meiki/README.md

 # Meiki Notes

 Meiki is a markdown notes editor built with performance and simplicity in mind.
-The name "MEIKI" was inspired from the Japanese word [銘記](https://jisho.org/word/%E9%8A%98%E8%A8%98) (めいき), which means to "keep in mind" or "take note of" or "remember​".
+The name "MEIKI" was inspired from the Japanese word [銘記](https://jisho.org/word/%E9%8A%98%E8%A8%98) (めいき), which means to "take note of" or "remember​".

 Meiki's frontend is written in svelte and the backend is written in golang.
 Meiki uses mongoDB to store the notes, user credentials and session tokens.